Calculation jobs and batch system

 • csreport

 This is a special TU Darmstadt script for showing the resource usage of the last months and for each of your projects (in comparison to the proposed value).
 This command shows all values in core*hours per month.
-For the current month you can also verify your special user part for each of your projects (important for projects with multiple users).
+For the current month you also see your own part of usage for each of your projects (important for projects with multiple users).

 • sreport